Piinks/flutter/packages/flutter/notable_changes_instructions.md

 3.  **Commit (With Permission):**
     *   Stage both the new `notable_changes_YYYY-MM-DD.md` and the updated `known_authors.md`.
     *   **CRITICAL:** Ask the user for explicit permission before creating a commit.
     *   If permission is granted, use a descriptive commit message like: `docs: Create weekly notable changes report for YYYY-MM-DD`.
+Then halt and await further instruction.